 After the whole car has been washed, use a gentle stream of water to rinse the entire car with the hose, to help remove the larger water beads and droplets.

-We have 2 primary ways of drying; Boss Gloss with The Big Green Sucker and the perfectionists way of drying with After Glow with the Big Softie cloths.
+We have 2 primary ways of drying; Boss Gloss with the Twisted Pro Sucker or The Big Green Sucker and the perfectionists way of drying with After Glow with the Big Softie cloths.

-Get The Big Green Sucker and drape it over your arm with the bulk of the towel hanging down.
+Get the Twisted Pro Sucker or The Big Green Sucker and drape it over your arm with the bulk of the towel hanging down.
 Spray 4-6 sprays of Boss Gloss straight into the towel.
 Flip the towel over and spray another 4-6 sprays on the other side.
 Now dry the vehicle like you normally would, starting with the glass, then working top to bottom.

-The Big Green Sucker can do multiple vehicles, one after the other - it holds a lot of water!
+The Twisted Pro Sucker and The Big Green Sucker can do multiple vehicles, one after the other, so they hold a lot of water!

 The way you use this one is to get two of our Big Softie cloths.
 Using clean, fresh water, completely drench one cloth, then wring it out till it's just damp.
 Fold the damp cloth into quarters, with the low pile side facing out, then spray 3-4 sprays of After Glow into the cloth.
 Work on one panel at a time, work in side to side motions; up and down/left to right.
 Leave the product to flash off for around 1 minute, then buff off any remaining residue with your second Big Softie cloth, again folded into quarters with the low pile side facing out.
 Continue this technique for the entire vehicle.